 All of the knobs, faders, and buttons are lit up, and they’re extremely sturdy.
 They don’t come off as cheap at all; everything is solid and put firmly in place.
 This is arguably the best feature of the Scarlett 2i2 and other Focusrite products.
 They’re simply well-made, kind of like the Shure SM58 and Shure SM48.

 It has two inputs, a headphone jack, instrument, and line-level switch, a monitoring button to increase the volume, gain controls, and of course, the ability to use a 1/4 jack like what a guitar uses and also an XLR cable.
-The newest generation also employs the Air function, which is meant to imitate an old school preamp from Focusrite.

 I’ve written all about this audio interface in my definitive guide to audio interfaces.